This article may contain links from our affiliate partners. Please read how we make money!

 A protein powerhouse, this chicken salad makes for a delicious lunch.
 The Mason-jar layers will make your mouth water and keep the ingredients fresh.
 The walnuts and grapes take this salad to the next level.
 You won’t mind brown bagging it thanks to this elevated and easy meal!
 If your meal prep plan already has lunch covered for the week, this makes an excellent dinner option.

 A salad that is low carb and includes a ranch dressing?
-Sign us up!
+Sign me up!
 Not only does this salad fit into a keto meal plan, it’s also gluten free.
-And did we mention the creamy ranch dressing?
+And did I mention the creamy ranch dressing?
 Since you’ll be reaching for this meal prep salad recipe again and again, it’s good to know you can also add in other veggies, such as snap peas, carrots, and red onions to get a little more nutrients.

 Your lunch is what powers you through the rest of your workday and well into the evening.
 So you want to stay full, right?
 This salad includes grains, proteins, and tons of veggies.
 It’s also downright delicious.
 It comes together in an hour, and like a true salad meal prep recipe, it makes enough portions to cover at least a few lunches and maybe even a dinner or two.

 When you think of salad, if you think bland, this recipe will set you straight.
 This rainbow-hued dish is full of flavor.
 The original recipe calls for ground turkey, but you can easily swap in any other protein that you prefer.
 If you’re looking for a veggie option, you can even try roasted sweet potatoes.
 As an added bonus, the whole recipe comes together in under 20 minutes!